 1818 - Provided 13 stripes and one star for each state, to be added to the flag on July 4th following the admission of each new state.
 Act of April 4, 1818.

-1912 - Executive Order of President Howard Taft dated June 24, 1912, established proportions of the flag and provided for arrangement of the stars in six horizonatal rows of eight each, a single point of each star to be upward.
+1912 - Executive Order of President William Howard Taft dated June 24, 1912, established proportions of the flag and provided for arrangement of the stars in six horizonatal rows of eight each, a single point of each star to be upward.

-1959 - Executive Order of President Dwight Eisenhower, dated Jan.
+1959 - Executive Order of President Dwight D. Eisenhower, dated Jan.
 3, 1959, provided for the arrangement of the stars in seven rows of seven stars each, staggered horizontally and vertically.

-1959 - Executive Order of President Dwight Eisenhower, dated Aug.
+1959 - Executive Order of President Dwight D. Eisenhower, dated Aug.
 21, 1959, provided for the arrangement of nine rows of stars staggered horizontally and 11 rows of stars staggered vertically.